uschpc/webportal-netlify-gatsby/src/user-guides/data-management.md

 ### Graphical SFTP Clients

-Programs such as Filezilla, Cyberduck, and WinSCP provide a graphical user interface (GUI) to transfer data between a personal machine and a storage solution that allows `scp` or `sftp`, including CARC systems.
+Programs such as FileZilla, Cyberduck, and WinSCP provide a graphical user interface (GUI) to transfer data between a personal machine and a storage solution that allows `scp` or `sftp`, including CARC systems.
 These programs offer drag-and-drop capability and are suitable for those users who might be unfamiliar with the command line.

 For more information on transferring data using a GUI, see the [Transferring Files using a Graphical User Interface user guide](/user-information/user-guides/data-management/transferring-files-gui).